GenderDysphoria/GenderDysphoria.fyi/public/en/social-dysphoria.md

 Some physical traits which may cause discomfort all the time for some trans people may only manifest as a social dysphoria for others.
 For example, some people may only be self conscious about their physical appearance when it causes them to be misgendered or clocked (read as being trans), and feel completely comfortable when interacting in environments where they are always seen and treated as their true gender.

-I, myself, have no direct physical dysphoria around my voice, I actually really enjoy singing in my natal baritone, and when I am home with just my family I let my voice relax.
+I, myself, have no direct physical dysphoria around my voice; I actually really enjoy singing in my natal baritone, and when I am home with just my family I let my voice relax.
 When out in public, however, being able to speak in a feminine voice plays a critical role in my being seen as a woman by strangers, so I put a lot of effort into training it into a feminine sound.
 My feminine voice turns on the instant I answer the phone or leave the house, it isn't even a conscious thing.

 ### "One of us!"

-A very curious and surprisingly phenomenon is that closeted trans people have a tendency to find each other without ever knowing they've done it.
+A very curious and surprisingly common phenomenon is that closeted trans people have a tendency to find each other without ever knowing they've done it.
 There's a funny pattern that I have heard duplicated over and over where one person in a friend group realizes they are transgender, starts to transition, and that inspires other members of the group to also realize they are trans and come out as well.

 {!{ <div class="gutter">{{import '~/tweet' ids=[
   '1137185510793678848'